Escape-Technologies/docs/docs/05-vulnerabilities/complexity/character_limit_interceptor.md

 <details>
     <summary>Graphqlyoga</summary>

 Reject requests containing more than a certain number of characters.
+For instance, `15000` is a coherent threshold for characters.

-This remediation is supported by [GraphQL Armor](https://github.com/Escape-Technologies/graphql-armor) middleware.
+Install our open source package [GraphQL Armor](https://github.com/Escape-Technologies/graphql-armor) for Yoga.

 Otherwise, you can use the standalone [envelop plugin](https://www.npmjs.com/package/@escape.tech/graphql-armor-character-limit) directly.